Predicated Diffusion: Predicate Logic-Based Attention Guidance for Text-to-Image Diffusion Models: Related Work

+When the diffusion model is conditioned on $c$, the difference between conditional and unconditional updates serves as \emph{classifier-free guidance}, which can adjust the fidelity of the generated image to condition $c$~\citep{Ho2021}. \citet{Liu2022b} proposed Composable Diffusion, inspired by energy-based models~\citep{Du2020}.
+It generates an image conditioned on two concepts, $c_0$ and $c_1$, by summing their respective conditional updates.
+It negates or removes a concept $c_n$ from generated images by subtracting the update conditioned on $c_n$, termed as a \emph{negative prompt}.
+Some studies developed guidance using annotations, such as bounding boxes~\citep{Xie2023,Ma2023,Mao2023} and segmentation masks~\citep{Park2023}.
+While effective in intentionally controlling image layout, guidance methods based on annotations sometimes limit the diversity of generated images.

-The novelty of Stable Diffusion primarily lies in its structure, which is compatible with existing guidances such as Composable Diffusion and has inspired new guidances.
-Structure Diffusion feeds segmented text prompts to the text encoder to emphasize each clause~\citep{Feng2023}.
-High pixel intensity in the attention map $A_c$ suggests the presence of a corresponding object or concept $c$ at that pixel.
-Hence, recent studies offer guidances based on the attention map, termed as \emph{attention guidance}.
-Attend-and-Excite enhances the intensity of at least one pixel in the attention map $A_c$ to ensure the existence of the corresponding object $c$ (that is, address missing objects)~\citep{Chefer2023}.
+\paragraph{Attention Guidance} Other previous studies developed guidance methods using the attention maps of the cross-attention mechanism, termed as \emph{attention guidance}.
+High pixel intensity in an attention map $A_w$ suggests the presence of the corresponding object or concept $w$ at that pixel.
+Attend-and-Excite enhances the intensity of at least one pixel in the attention map $A_w$ to ensure the existence of the corresponding object $w$ (that is, address missing objects)~\citep{Chefer2023}.
 SynGen equalizes the intensity distributions for related nouns and adjectives, while differentiating others, thus addressing attribute leakage~\citep{Rassin2023}.
 While these methods are based on deep insights, they lack comprehensive theoretical justification and generality.

-Another branch of studies has proposed attention guidances using external annotations, such as bounding boxes~\citep{Xie2023,Ma2023,Mao2023} and segmentation masks~\citep{Park2023}.
-While effective in intentionally controlling image layout, these methods sometimes limit the diversity of the generated images.